Bruce Johnston (criminal): Afterward

 David Johnston is serving his sentence in Greene, Pennsylvania.
 Norman was in Huntingdon, Pennsylvania, but he was transferred to Camp Hill, Pennsylvania, after his 1999 escape.
 He is currently housed in Forest, Pennsylvania.
 Bruce was in Graterford, Pennsylvania, until his death in 2002.

 When Norman Johnston escaped, Bruce Johnston Sr. and David Johnston were moved to solitary confinement.
 Bruce appealed his sentence many times to no avail.

 Norman Johnston was featured on America's Most Wanted on August 15, 1999.

 Three of the "Kiddy Gang" murder victims (Wayne Sampson, 20; Duane Lincoln, 17; and James Johnston, 18) had disappeared in August and were shot and buried near the infamous Devil's Road/Cult House Road [Cossart Road] along the Northern Delaware/Pennsylvania Border in Pennsbury Township, Pennsylvania.
 This road is also the location where some of the film The Village (2004 film) was filmed.

-In 2002, Bruce Johnston Sr. died of liver cancer at the age of 63 in Graterford Prison, Graterford, Pennsylvania.
+In 2002, Bruce Johnston Sr. died of complications from liver disease at the age of 63 in Graterford Prison, Graterford, Pennsylvania.

 After testifying against his father, Bruce Johnston Jr. had additional brushes with the law.
 In 2013, he was arrested on drug delivery charges.
 "He had the opportunity for a new chance.
 It did not work out, though.
 That’s sad," said Joseph Carroll, the former Chester County district attorney who dealt with Johnston Jr. in connection with his testimony against his father and other members of the gang.
 "I think some of us felt bad for the guy," added Carroll.
 "You grow up in that environment and what could your future be?
 My impression was that he was a victim of circumstance in where he grew up."
 Bruce Jr. currently is serving a sentence of 7 to 14 years.